cobi-bike/Module-Ping/README.md

 ## Documentation

-Let's take a deeper look to understand how the »Ping«-App works:
+Let's take a deeper look to understand how the  Ping module works:

 ### File structure
 ```